Jim Walden (American football): Iowa State

 Walden coached his final game on November 12 against the Nebraska Cornhuskers in Ames.
 Iowa State had an 0–8–1 record and Nebraska was undefeated, with a number one ranking.
 Unbelievably Walden's Cyclones hung with the Huskers.
 At the end of the third quarter, Nebraska led by only two points, 14–12.
 The final quarter proved to be too much for Walden's team, and Nebraska won the game 28–12.

 The Cyclones finished with a winless 0–10–1 record in 1994.
 Walden ranks sixth at Iowa State in total wins and 22nd winning percentage.

 Walden made an ominous statement about coaches who stay at Iowa State:

 "If you stay [at Iowa State], you're going to lose and you're going to get fired.
 That's very evident."

-Later life
+Later life and death

 After retiring from Iowa State, Walden served as a radio color commentator, first for the Iowa Barnstormers of the Arena Football League and later back in Pullman for Washington State.
 He hosted a Sunday evening radio show in Iowa on WHO called "Two Guys Named Jim".
 In the final regular season Harris Interactive Poll in 2006, he was the only voter to have Florida at No. 1; the other 112 No. 1 votes went to Ohio State.
 Florida handily defeated Ohio State 41–14 in the BCS National Championship Game on January 8, 2007.

 Walden lost his wife, Janice. after a long battle with cancer on November 13, 2005.
 After meeting at the University of Wyoming in 1958. the couple married in the spring of 1960.
 They had three children: two daughters, Lisa (born in 1961) and Emily (1965), and one son, Murray (1967).

+Walden died from respiratory failure at a hospital in Coeur d'Alene, Idaho, on July 2, 2026, at the age of 88.